Quick answer

 The Bottom Line

-For most Northern Beaches homes in 2026, budget $2,000 to $2,800 for a proper EV charger install.
-If your switchboard is older, add another $1,200 to $2,500 on top.
-A detailed, itemised quote from a licensed electrician is the only way to know for sure, and any good sparky will do that for free.
+For most Northern Beaches homes, the install cost depends on three things: the charger you choose, the condition of your switchboard, and the cable run from the meter box.
+A detailed, itemised quote from a licensed electrician is the only way to know for sure, and any good sparky will do the assessment for free.

 Want a no-obligation quote on your home?
 Connery Electrical does EV charger installs across the Northern Beaches every week.
 See our EV charger installation service or call 0421 755 198.